Board and StaffConseil d'administration et personnel

 In her role as the new FCP Program Manager, Jackie is excited about building capacity among the team and the communities we seek to serve.

-Nicole Utulinde (She/Her) is an Afro-Canadian Lesbian woman living and working on the traditional territories of the Coast Salish Peoples- Snuneymuxw, Snow-naw-as, and Stz'umiuns (also known as Nanaimo, BC).
-Her educational background is centred around the arts (fashion and music) and has held positions ranging from customer service, tech support, insurance and administrative assistant.
-Nicole has been serving on the board of directors for the Nanaimo Pride Society since September 2020 and was the communications consultant for FCP until March when she accepted the Communications & Member Engagement Coordinator position.
-Outside of work Nicole is passionate about about music (particularly Jazz & Blues) and enjoys road trips in the summer and walks by the water with her partner and their dog.
+Nicole Utulinde (She/Her) is an Afro-Canadian Queer woman based in Tiohtià:ke (also known as Montréal) on the unceded territory of the Kanien'kéha people.
+Her educational background is centred around the arts (fashion and music) and has held positions ranging from customer service, insurance and administrative assistant.
+Outside of work Nicole is passionate about music, dance, cooking, and enjoys road trips in the summer and walks by the water.

 Zackary Derrick (they/them) is a white settler queer and nonbinary community organizer based in Tiohtià:ke (also known as Montreal) on stolen Kanien'kéha territory.
 Since 2016, Zackary has been working with various community organizations dedicated to anti-oppression.
 They deeply value intersectional solidarity across movements and have been involved in survivor support, gender advocacy, Indigenous solidarity work and fighting prison (in)justice.